nci/scores/docs/installation.md

 Installs:
 * core dependencies
-* Dependencies for building new versions of the `scores` package,
+* Dependencies for building new versions of the `scores` package
+* Dependencies for building the documentation as HTML

 ### PyPI